-There we’ll be without any second chance, without anyone to tell, shifting invisibly from one place to another living among the physical realm.
+There we’ll be without any second chance, without anyone to tell, shifting invisibly from one place to another living among the physical.
 Our own mother afraid to admit that she feels us next to her.
-We will be too new to know how to express ourselves without our body.
-We will be too new to send warnings about impeding danger.
-We will be too new to know how to clear the house of strangers and enemies living invisibly among our loved ones.
-We will be too new, so we still view them as people with high and low status.
+We will be too immature to know how to express ourselves without our body.
+We will be too immature to send warnings about impeding danger.
+We will be too scared to know how to clear the house of strangers and enemies living invisibly among our loved ones.
+We will still view people with high and low status.

 We will still function as if we still had limbs, it’s easier that way.
 Even a newly severed hand feels functional.
 Even the amputated leg still kicks at the air.
 Even the dead dress themselves and mock a routine that no longer serves them––visiting old friends and loved ones.